Day's Theorem is sharp for $n$ even: Abstract

 \section{Abstract}

+We solve some problems about relative lengths of Maltsev conditions, in particular, we give an affirmative answer to a classical problem raised by A. Day more than fifty years ago.

-Both congruence distributive and congruence modular varieties admit Maltsev characterizations by means of the existence of a finite but variable number of appropriate terms.
+In detail, both congruence distributive and congruence modular varieties admit Maltsev characterizations by means of the existence of a finite but variable number of appropriate terms.
 A.\ Day showed that from J{\'o}nsson terms $t_0, \dots, t_n$ witnessing congruence distributivity it is possible to construct terms $u_0, \dots, \allowbreak u _{2n-1} $ witnessing congruence modularity.
 We show that Day's result about the number of such terms is sharp when $n$ is even.
-We also deal with other kinds of terms, such as alvin, Gumm, directed, specular, mixed and defective.

-All the results hold also when restricted to locally finite varieties.
+We also deal with other kinds of terms, such as alvin, Gumm, Pixley, directed, specular, mixed and defective.
+All the results hold when restricted to locally finite varieties.
 We introduce some families of congruence distributive varieties and characterize many congruence identities they satisfy.